DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 - When encrypting,
   - the policy always uses ECB, which is sort of a misnomer since it's a single block encryption.
   - when using OAEP padding, the policy uses SHA-256 and MGF1 as the hashes.
 You cannot override either of those.
 The MGF1 internally by default uses SHA-256, and  you _can_ override that with the mgf1-hash property.
 Specify one of {SHA1, SHA256, SHA384, SHA512}.
+  - when using PKCS1 padding, you can override the default algorithm SHA256WithRSA.
+Check Java documentation for valid values (for example: SHA1withRSA)

 - you can optionally encode (base64, base64url, base16) the output byte stream upon encryption or signing.